 - Insufficient evidence.
 In every criminal case the prosecution bears the burden to prove guilt beyond a reasonable doubt in order to convict the defendant.
 If the defense attorney in a "repeat solicitation" case can show that the state's evidence isn't adequate or reliable enough to meet this standard, then the charge should be dismissed.

 Defendants in NRS 207.203 cases who go on probation and successfully complete counseling and/or rehab will get the charge dismissed.
 The defendant may then immediately petition to get his/her record sealed so that the charge won't show up on his/her background check.
-Learn more about sealing criminal records
+Learn more about sealing criminal records in Nevada.

 Note that defendants who enter counseling and rehab are expected to pay for the treatment as well as for any required supervision.
 But the court may place defendants who cannot afford treatment into programs that receive government funding to offset the costs.